 2. Asana: easy to learn

-Asana is a popular project management tool that enables businesses to track tasks, deadlines, and resources in one central platform.
+Asana is a popular project management tool that enables businesses to track daily tasks, deadlines, and resources in one central platform.
 It includes features such as file sharing and real-time chat, which make collaboration simple and intuitive.

 For teams that want a project management platform that’s intuitive and easy to set up, Asana is a perfect fit.
 Therefore, it’s well-suited for marketing and growth teams (especially in startups) that are more focused on tracking their progress and scaling their operations quickly.
 In most cases, they don’t have the time to use a project management platform that can take weeks to master.